Pawsitive Teams Service Dog

 - Do you plan to remain in San Diego for at least 12 months?

-Before you click on the link to start the process, please read the following information below, so you can get an understanding how we team up handler and service dog.
+Before you click on the bone to start the pre-application process, please review all the information on this page to get an understanding about how we team up a handler with a service dog.

-After receipt of Pawsitive Teams Pre-Application form, our Applicant Coordinator will contact you within 2 weeks to confirm receipt of the form.
-If you do not hear from us within the two-week period, please send an email to [email protected]
+After Pawsitive Teams receives your Pre-Application form, our Applicant Coordinator will contact you within two weeks to confirm receipt of your information.
+If you don’t hear from us within the two-week period, please send an email to [email protected]

 The applicant will be required to pay a $50 non-refundable Application Fee.
 Once a potential match has been identified, the applicant will be expected to contribute towards a portion of the cost of preparing the service dog during the two years it is in the training program.
 The placement fee is $2,000.
 Pawsitive Teams will provide help and guidance if assistance is needed to complete this requirement.
 No person will be denied the opportunity to be considered as an applicant because of limited financial ability.
 Applicants and graduates are not required to participate in fundraising or public relations activities to support Pawsitive Teams.